CityOfZion/neon-wallet-db/docs/Overview.md

 ### How do you know who is sending?

-While the receiver addresses are clear from `"vout"`, it is not immediately clear from the transaction data where the assets to be sent are originating from.
+While the receiver addresses are clear from `"vout"`, it is not immediately obvious who is sending the assets.
 The `"vin"` field provides a list objects that contain transaction ids, but as we have just seen, transactions often deposit assets in multiple accounts, so transaction ids are not enough to know where the assets are originating from.
 However, each object in the `"vin"` list also provides a `"vout"` parameter (e.g. `transaction["vin"][0]["vout"]`).
-This parameter defines an index that maps onto the `"vout"` field in the originating transaction, and so indirectly can be used to tell us: (1) what address the asset is being sent from, and (2) the amount for that transaction that will now be sent.
+This parameter defines an index that maps onto the `"vout"` field in its paired transaction (e.g., `transaction["vin"][0]["txid"]`), and so indirectly it can be used to tell us: (1) what address the asset is being sent from, and (2) the amount for that transaction that will now be sent.

-As the light wallet database processes new blocks on the chain, it automatically adds this information to transaction block data through the field `"vin_verbose"`.
+As the light wallet database served by this API processes new blocks on the chain, it *automatically adds this information to transaction block data* through the field `"vin_verbose"`.
 For example:

 ```
 {...